Edward IV: Early life

 The birth of King Henry VI's son, Edward of Westminster, Prince of Wales, in October 1453 created a viable Lancastrian figurehead, and the 1450s was dominated by political conflict between the two factions.
 By the age of 17, the Earl of March was a political and military leader in his own right; after their defeat at the Battle of Ludford Bridge in 1459, his father and brother Edmund fled to Ireland, while the Earls of March, Salisbury and Warwick made their way to Calais.
 Edward's name appears alongside those of his father, Warwick and Salisbury in widely circulated manifestoes declaring their quarrel was only with Henry's evil counsellors.

 In 1460, Edward crossed the English Channel with Warwick and Salisbury, and marched into London.
 At Northampton in July, he commanded one of three divisions in a Yorkist victory that led to the capture of Henry VI.
 York returned from Ireland; on entering the Palace of Westminster, he declared himself king, a claim greeted by the assembled lords in silence.
-The Act of Accord agreed a compromise, whereby Henry remained king, but York and his descendants were designated his successors.
+The Act of Accord agreed to a compromise, whereby Henry remained king, but York and his descendants were designated his successors.

 The implications of removing the legally accepted heir to the throne created substantial opposition to the Yorkist administration; in late 1460, Edward was given his first independent command and sent to deal with a Lancastrian insurgency in Wales.
 Warwick remained in London, while York, Salisbury, and Edmund marched north to suppress another in Yorkshire; all three were killed following defeat at Wakefield on 30 December, leaving Edward as the new head of the Yorkist party.